 I signed up for the six month subscription bundle.
-If I don't cancel after 6 months, will my subscription fee decerease?
+If I don't cancel after 6 months, will my subscription fee decrease?

 Yes, your subscription fee will go down!
-After the first six months, if you decide to remain a subscriber, your monthly fee will go down to the same lower rate as the subscribers who opted for the 12-month commitment.^top
+After the first six months, if you decide to remain a subscriber, your monthly fee will go down to the same lower rate as the subscribers who opted for the 12-month commitment.
+Please email [email protected] if you have any questions about your subscription.^top

 No, shipping is free.
 Puraka sends your replacement filters early to make sure they arrive at your home or business before or on your anniversary date.
 As a subscriber, you'll also get free shipping on any store orders of masks, filters or any accessory priced over $7.00!^top

 What are the other benefits of being a subscriber?